How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 - reaches the maximum during the day

-As our body lowers its temperature during sleep, sleeping in a cool environment (17-19°C) promotes sound sleep.
+As our body temperature drops during sleep, sleeping in a cool environment (17-19°C) promotes sound sleep.

 If you wake up during the night and have difficulty falling asleep, you can lower your body temperature by: